sparkyb/pype/readme.txt

 as it appears here: http://www.gnu.org/copyleft/gpl.html It is also included with this archive as `gpl.txt <gpl.txt>`_.

-The included STCStyleEditor.py, which is used to support styles, was released under the wxWindows license and is copyright (c) 2001 - 2002 Riaan Booysen.
+The portions of STCStyleEditor.py included in StyleSetter.py, which is used to support styles, was released under the wxWindows license and is copyright (c) 2001 - 2002 Riaan Booysen.
-The copy included was also distributed with the wxPython Demos and Docs for wxPython version 2.6 for Python 2.3, and may or may not have been modified by the time you read this.
 The wxWindows license and the LGPL license it references are included with this software as `wxwindows.txt <wxwindows.txt>`_ and `lgpl.txt <lgpl.txt>`_.